deepset-ai/haystack/README.md

 ## Tutorials

 If you'd like to learn more about Haystack, feel free to go through the tutorials below.
 All tutorials include both ``.ipynb`` and ``.py`` code.
-Tutorials that use the Elastisearch DocumentStore will automatically start a pre-built Docker container.

 -   Tutorial 1 - Basic QA Pipeline: [Jupyter notebook](https://github.com/deepset-ai/haystack/blob/master/tutorials/Tutorial1_Basic_QA_Pipeline.ipynb)
     |